 Electromagnetic compatibility (EMC)

-The explosive system power, command, and control electrical circuitry shall limit the generation of electromagnetic fields or conducted noise to a level at least 20 dB below the no-fire power rating.
+The explosive subsystem power, command, and control electrical circuitry shall limit the generation of electromagnetic fields or conducted noise to a level at least 20 dB below the no-fire power rating.

-The explosive system shall provide shielding to the same levels noted above4.8.2.4a when exposed to externally generated electromagnetic fields.
+The explosive subsystem shall provide shielding to the same levels specified in 4.8.2.4a when exposed to conducted and radiated susceptibility tests.

-Control circuits shall limit the power level at any barrier to at least 20 dB below the minimum activation power.
+Control circuits shall limit the power level at any barrier to at least 20 dB below the no-fire power.

 Electrostatic discharge

-Explosive systems and components shall
+The explosive subsystem's power, command and control electrical circuitry shall:

 survive,